neha-dev-dot/ATM-Machine/README.md

 # 💳 ATM Machine Simulator in Java

 This is a **simple ATM machine simulation** project written in **Java** as part of my Java learning journey.
-The project demonstrates fundamental OOP concepts and allows users to perform banking operations like checking balance, withdrawing, and depositing money through a command-line interface.
+The project demonstrates fundamental OOP concepts and allows users to perform banking operations like checking balance, withdrawing, and depositing money through a command-line interface

 ---